 - Performing any additional blood tests or procedures that you are missing

-A Social Security disability attorney or advocate can assist you in ensuring that you claim for disability is thorough, thus increasing your chances for approval.
+A Social Security disability attorney or advocate can assist you in ensuring that you claim for disability is thorough, thus increasing your chances of approval.
 Consider a Free Evaluation with a Social Security advocate or attorney in your area today.
 Disability lawyers are only paid if you win your liver transplant claim.